RadioNoiseE/md2tex/README.md

 # MarkDown To (La|plain)TeX

 A blazing fast, lenient parser based on MD4C.
-You should be familiar to TeX as the generated TeX doesn't work ourside the box.
+You should be familiar with TeX as the generated output does not work ourside the box.

 ## Build